JonasBgmn/AIKeyLogger/README.md

 # AIKeyLogger
-# A key logger that interprets the extracted data with the use of AI
+A key logger that interprets the extracted data with the use of AI.